 Sell for sale by owner (FSBO)

-When you sell your home without a realtor, you don’t need a listing agent, which means you can save on listing fees (2.5–3%).
-However, offering the buyer’s agent a fair commission is smart.
-This motivates agents to show your home to potential buyers.
+When you sell your home without a realtor, you don't need a listing agent, which means you can save on listing fees (2.5–3%), although you'll still likely need to pay a buyer's agent fee.

 Remember that selling FSBO requires you to handle all the tasks a listing agent typically manages, which can be challenging and time-consuming.
-And a recent study found that FSBO homes sell for about $100,000 less than homes listed through agents.3
+Also, many FSBO sellers just aren't successful.
+Consider these statistics:

-So, while selling FSBO can save you money on fees, weighing that benefit against the work you’ll have to do and the potential for a lower sale price is crucial.
+So, while selling FSBO can save you money on fees, it's crucial to weigh that benefit against the work you'll have to do and the potential for a lower sale price.

 FAQ about realtor fees